vemines/vocabulary-en-vi/README.md

 ## Description

 This project uses the Gemini Ai model to translate list of words.
-It includes functionality to generate International Phonetic Alphabet (IPA) transcriptions and translate it to Vietnamese.
+It includes functionality to generate International Phonetic Alphabet (IPA) transcriptions, part of word for learning and translate it to Vietnamese.

 ## Features